baumannzone/baumannzone/README.md

 I love front-end technologies as #HTML, #CSS & #Javascript and I've been working mostly on Vue.js and JAMstack (javascript, API's, Markup) projects lately.
 In the last months I've been a Vue.js teacher for various companies.
 At the moment I'm learning React.

 I'm organizer of [Open Source Weekends](https://twitter.com/os_weekends) Meetup, a fully-inclusive tech community in Madrid.
+Once a month, with some buddys, I host an online meetup via [twitch](https://www.twitch.tv/osweekends).

 ## ⚡ Fun fact:
 - I can move my ears 👂